dagbjorn/microcoffeeoncloud/README.md

 #### Installing WSL

-Start a Windows Command Prompt (or PowerShell) as administrator, and run:
+Let's start by installing WSL.
+Open a Windows Command Prompt (or PowerShell) as administrator, and run:

     wsl --install